An exploratory study of a tellurium-loaded liquid scintillator based on water and p-dioxane: Scintillation light yield

 \section{Scintillation light yield}

-The light yield was determined by comparing the scintillation response of the sample irradiated with a $\upbeta$ source to that of a reference scintillator with known yield, under identical experimental conditions.
-The measurement setup consisted of a single PMT, a quartz cuvette, and a flash analog-to-digital converter (FADC).
-The charge distribution of $\upbeta$ events calculated from the waveforms collected by the FADC was obtained and compared to that of the reference scintillator to determine the relative light yield.
+The relative light yield was measured by comparing the scintillation response of each sample, irradiated with a $\upbeta$ source, to that of a reference scintillator of known yield under identical experimental conditions.
+The setup comprised a single PMT, a quartz cuvette, and a flash analog-to-digital converter (FADC).
+Waveforms from $\upbeta$ events were integrated in time to obtain the waveform integrals (in \si{mV\cdot ns}), which are proportional to the charge collected by the PMT up to a constant resistance factor.
+These integrals were then compared with those of the reference scintillator to extract the relative light yield.

-The device is shown in Figure \ref{fig:scintillation_spectrometer}.
-In the measurement a \ce{^90 Sr}/\ce{^90Y} $\upbeta$ source was used.
-A 4~cm $\times$ 4~cm $\times$ 1~cm quartz cuvette was used to hold the liquid samples under test.
-Scintillation light was detected with a 2-inch Hamamatsu R1828-01 bialkali PMT.
-The \ce{^90 Sr} source and the PMT were positioned on opposite sides of the cuvette to maximize light collection efficiency.
-The PMT signals were transmitted to CAEN DT5751 FADC \cite{caen} for waveform readout.
-The FADC was set to be self-triggered with a threshold of 10 mV below the baseline.
-The recorded waveforms were transferred to a computer for further analysis.
+The measurement setup is shown in Figure \ref{fig:scintillation_spectrometer}.
+A \ce{^{90}Sr}/\ce{^{90}Y} $\upbeta$ source irradiated the liquid sample contained in a 4~cm $\times$ 4~cm $\times$ 1~cm quartz cuvette.
+Scintillation light was collected by a 2-inch Hamamatsu R1828-01 bialkali PMT operated at –1500 V inside a light-tight enclosure at room temperature.
+The PMT signals were digitized by a CAEN DT5751 flash analog-to-digital converter (FADC) \cite{caen}, which operated in self-trigger mode with a threshold 10 mV below the baseline.
+For each sample the data-taking time was kept identical and more than $10^5$ waveforms were recorded.
+After each power-up of the PMT and FADC, data taking began only after roughly 10 minutes to allow the system to reach stable operation, and the recorded waveforms were then transferred to a computer for analysis.

 The integral value of an individual waveform is proportional to the charge collected by the PMT, and therefore its distribution reflects the light yield of the liquid scintillator.
 Figure \ref{fig:fitting} shows the waveform integral distributions for a tellurium-loaded scintillator sample and a reference scintillator.
 By inferring and comparing the endpoint values of these distributions, the relative light yield can be determined.